1828 New York gubernatorial election: Candidates

 The Democratic Party nominated U.S. senator Martin Van Buren.
 They nominated former U.S. representative and Judge of the Seventh Circuit Enos T. Throop for Lieutenant Governor.

 The National Republican Party nominated Supreme Court Justice Smith Thompson.
 They nominated state assemblyman Francis Granger for Lieutenant Governor.

 The Anti-Masonic Party nominated newspaper publisher Solomon Southwick.
 They nominated state senator John Crary for Lieutenant Governor.

 Results

-The Democratic ticket of Van Buren and Throop was elected.
+Aftermath

+Van Buren was sworn into office as governor on January 1, 1829, but quickly resigned from office on March 12, 1829, to serve as United States Secretary of State and was succeeded by Lieutenant Governor Enos T. Throop.